bega-ekta/template-next-mui/README.md

  *Inside modules folder should be module folder.
 Inside module folder should be **ModuleStore**, **ModuleService**, **ModuleApi**, **ModuleFactory***<br>
 - ***ModuleStore*** -- global Mobx store.
 All data should be here.
 - ***ModuleService*** -- here should be all data modifications and api calls.
 - ***ModuleFactory*** -- factory is used for create data structures from models.
-If not use factory you will get errors when you data null or undefined.
+If not use factory you will get errors when your data null or undefined.
 Factory helps you make sure that you will get your data correctly.
 - ***ModuleApi*** -- all api calls should be here.
-If there is no api don't need use<br><br>
+If there is no api don't need use it<br><br>
   ![structure](/public/images/template/modules.png)
 ### Auth
 *In the template already have registration and login with our api.
 We are using **signature** for register users and **Bearer token** for login and fetch data*<br>